AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ---
 ## Adding a staff: `add staff`

-Adds a staff to BrewBook.
+Adds a staff to the address book.

 ![add staff success](images/addStaff.png)
 *Figure: Result from executing `add staff n/Ah Hock p/98765432 e/ahhock@example.com a/123 Clementi Ave 3 shifts/12/12/2025, 15/12/2025 notes/can only do weekdays t/partTime`*